PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 Running the user script
 ************************

+To run this user script:

-In "Inputs", type in "Camera 0" and click on the add button.
+#.
+In ``Inputs``, type in **Camera 'x'** and click on the add button.
 This will add the webcam stream as an input.
 The user needs to type this in everytime they reload the script for reasons described in :ref:`video device api <datastreamapi video devices>`

-In "Outputs", type in "OutputImg" and click on the add button.
-This will enable streaming of the output image of the user code.
+#.
+In ``Outputs``, type in **OutputImg** and click on the add button.
+We use this name because we named the output that way in the code.
+Please feel free to play around with it.
+Adding this here will enable streaming of the output image in the user code.

-Change the size of the OutputImg to 921600.
+#.
+Change the size of the OutputImg to **921600**.
 This is the size of the image stream from the webcam, which is 640x480x3.

-Make sure you select ZMQ and the datatype is uint8.
-You can use any port number, but here we chose 11000 for the example.
+#.
+Make sure you select **ZMQ** as the streaming interface and **uint8** as its datatype.
+You can use any port number, but here we chose **11000** for the example.

-Go back to the *Stream* tab.
-In "Add Stream", search for "OutputImg", make sure you are using the same port number as the one you chose previously.
-Double check that your datatype is uint8 and that you are using ZMQ.
+#.
+Go back to the ``Stream`` tab.
+In ``Add Stream``, type in **OutputImg**, make sure you are using the same port number as the one you chose previously.
+Double check that your datatype is uint8 and that you are using ZMQ as the streaming interface.
 Then, click on the add button.
 This will add the output image of the user code as a stream.
+Please notice that the ``Stream`` tab and the user script are independent from each other, and that adding something in one place does not automatically add it to the other.

 Now, you are ready to run the code.
-Go back to the *Scripting* tab and click on the *Run* button.
-You should see the output image stream from the user code in the *Stream* tab.
+Go back to the ``Scripting`` tab and click on the ``Run`` button.
+You should see the output image stream from the user code in the ``Stream`` tab.

 (video)

+Visualize the Output Image Stream
+************************

+To see the output image stream from the webcam with object detection boxes:

+#.
+Adjust the scale of the output image stream in the ``Stream`` tab.
-If you see a black screen, click on the settings button on the bottom of the OutputImg Stream, click on *default group name*, and check that the width and height are 640 and 480 respectively.
-Also, select rgb under *Image*.
+#.
+Click on the ``settings`` button on the bottom of the OutputImg Stream, click on ``default group name``, and check that the width and height are **640** and **480** respectively.
+Also, select **rgb** under ``Image``.

-Drag down the horizontal bar, make sure the channel format is selected as "channel last".
+#.
+Drag down the horizontal bar, make sure the channel format is selected as **channel last**.
+#.
 Close the settings window.
-Go back to the Stream and click on the letter *A* in the lower left corner to see the whole picture.
+Go back to the Stream and click on the letter ``A`` in the lower left corner to see the whole picture.
 You should see the webcam image stream with object detection boxes.

 (video)